Scientific name: Lymantria dispar

 What Is It?

-Lymantriids include Asian, European, and rosy gypsy moths and nun moths.
-The gypsy moth is one of the worst American forest pest insects.
+Spongy moths include Lymantria dispar asiatica, Lymantria dispar dispar, and other invasive moths including rosy moths (Lymantria mathura) and nun moths (Lymantria monacha).
+The spongy moth is one of the worst American forest pest insects.
 It devours the leaves of more than 500 different species of trees and shrubs and causes enormous enormous damage to the environment and the economy.

 Is It Here Yet?